 BTEC Health and Social Care (Single & Double)

 Minimum of five 9-4 grades at GCSE or equivalent.
 Grade C or equivalent in your chosen study subject is preferred.
-Clear DBS check showing no criminal convictions, due to working with young children.

 Four units of work must be completed for the BTEC National Extended Certificate in Health and Social Care which is equivalent to one A level over two years.
 This consists of three mandatory units and one optional unit; optional units will be selected by teaching staff.

 The BTEC National Diploma in Health and Social Care is equivalent to two A levels over two years.
 This consists of six mandatory units and two optional units.

 Units are internally and externally assessed.
 Assessment methods include assignment, exams and synoptic research task.
 Each unit within the qualification has specified assessment and grading criteria.

 The courses can be used to give UCAS points for university entrance.
 Careers it may lead to amongst others are: Social Work, Health Care, Elderly Care, and Child Care.

 For more information please see Mrs Matthews or Mrs Burns 01922 721071 ext.247